justkiddo-21/PharmEasy/README.md

 - Read and write access to external storage - To access prescription images
 - Camera access - To capture image of prescription
 - Receive sms - To access OTP code and verify automatically

-## Contributing
-You are free to use and modify the app.

 ## License